 The Power Level field sets the transmit power level.

-Select a power level setting within the limits permitted for the region in which the radio operates.
+Using the drop-down menu, select a power level setting within the limits permitted for the region in which the radio operates:

-- Off (O): When set to off, the radio cannot transmit on that channel. - Low (L): 1 watt VHF, UHF, 800/900 MHz - Medium (M): 2.5 watts VHF, UHF, 2 watts 800/900 - High (H): 5 watts VHF, 4 watts UHF, 3 watts 800/900 MHz
+- Off (O): When set to off, the radio cannot transmit on that channel. - Low (L): 1 watt VHF, UHF, 800/900 MHz - Medium (M): 2.5 watts VHF, UHF, 2 watts 800/900 MHz - High (H): 5 watts VHF, 4 watts UHF, 3 watts 800/900 MHz

 The transmit power can be temporarily reduced by use of the low power transmit feature, which is a way of conserving battery life.
 When low power transmit is active, all transmissions are made at the low power level rather than at the programmed power level.
-When low power transmit is deactivated, transmissions are made at the programmed power
+When low power transmit is deactivated, transmissions are made at the programmed power level.

-See "Function Key Option: Low Power" on page 91 and "Menu Option: LOW PWR" on page 84 for more informa-
+See "Function Key Option: Low Power" on page 101 and "Menu Option: LOW PWR" on page 93 for more information.